 February 13, 2012: Spring semester of senior year.

 Eventually, it felt like my “rocker chic” and “cute and casual” eras began to fuse together.
 My senior year was a trying time in my life.
-I dated and experienced heartbreak, was diagnosed with anxiety, and started questioning things I never thought about before.
+That year, I experienced heartbreak, dealt with a bad period of anxiety, and questioned things I never thought about before.